-- 1) From the stakeholder meeting it was apparent that experts currently use several indicators to assess unconsciousness and death in animals.
-However, no harmonised list of indicators, either species or method specific, is available, nor is there any scientific rationale.
-This highlights the need to develop a scientifically based set of indicators and monitoring protocols. - 2) A systematic literature review found no study that has explicitly reported the sensitivity and specificity of the indicators in unconscious animals-as measured by brain activity using electroencephalogram (EEG).
-Therefore, there is a scarcity of scientific publications reporting a correlation between unconsciousness or death ascertained by EEG and behavioural and physiological indicators of unconsciousness and death that could be used in slaughterhouse conditions. - 3) The feasibility of monitoring any welfare indicator may vary depending upon the design and layout of the slaughter plant.
-Therefore, the feasibility of monitoring these indicators can be improved if welfare monitoring is taken into consideration during the design, layout and construction of a new slaughterhouse, or following structural change to existing slaughterhouses. - 4) Stakeholders need to be aware that this opinion provides a methodology and a scientifically valid approach to the determination of sample size and sampling protocols.
-In this regard, the sensitivity, specificity and feasibility of indicators that are relevant to the skill level and facilities of the slaughterhouse should be ascertained and used in estimating an appropriate sample size and developing sampling protocols. - 5) The level of competence of the staff influences the feasibility, sensitivity and specificity of the indicators.
-Therefore, a lack of knowledge and understanding of the physiological basis of the indicators may have contributed to the respondents of the questionnaires rating some indicators as low on sensitivity, specificity and feasibility.

-- 6) Sampling protocols suggested in this opinion are based on sensitivity assessment of indicators by expert survey because there are no (or few) controlled studies under laboratory conditions which have determined the sensitivity of the indicators based on correlation with EEG parameters. - 7) In a slaughterhouse, consciousness, unconsciousness and death of the animals are checked throughout the slaughter process by two different categories of operators: (i) the 'personnel', namely the person(s) performing pre-slaughter handling, stunning, shackling, hoisting and/or bleeding, and (ii) the animal welfare officer, the person responsible of the overall animal welfare at slaughter.
+- 1) From the stakeholder meeting it was learned that several indicators are currently used by experts to assess unconsciousness and death in animals.
+However, there is no harmonised list of indicators, either species or method specific, nor is there a scientific rationale.
+This highlights the need to develop a scientifically based set of indicators and monitoring protocols. - The systematic literature review revealed that no study explicitly has reported the sensitivity and specificity of the indicators in unconscious animals-as determined by brain activity measured using electroencephalography (EEG).
+Therefore, there is a scarcity of scientific publications reporting correlation between unconsciousness or death ascertained by EEG and the behavioural and physiological indicators to detect unconsciousness and death that could be used in slaughterhouse conditions. - 3) The feasibility of monitoring any welfare indicator may vary depending upon the design and layout of the slaughter plant.
+Therefore, the feasibility of monitoring these indicators can be improved if welfare monitoring is taken into consideration during the design, layout and construction of a new, or following structural change to existing, slaughterhouses. - 4) Stakeholders need to be aware that this opinion provides a methodology and scientifically valid approach to determining the sample size and sampling protocols.
+In this regard, the sensitivity, specificity and feasibility of indicators that are relevant to the skill level and facilities of the slaughterhouse should be ascertained and used in estimating appropriate sample size and protocols. - The level of competence of the staff influences the feasibility, sensitivity and specificity of the indicators.
+Therefore, lack of knowledge and understanding of physiological basis of indicators may have contributed to some ratings being low on sensitivity, specificity and feasibility by the respondents of the questionnaires. - 6) Sampling protocols suggested in this opinion are based on sensitivity assessment for indicators involving expert survey because there are no (or few) controlled studies under laboratory conditions which determine the sensitivity of the indicators based on correlation with the EEG parameters. - In a slaughterhouse, consciousness, unconsciousness and death of the animals are checked throughout the process by two different categories of operators: (i) the 'personnel', namely the person(s) performing pre-slaughter handling, stunning, shackling, hoisting and/or bleeding, and (ii) the animal welfare officer, the person responsible for overall animal welfare at slaughter.